The Islander – March 2022< Back

 Why is there a gap?
-If we consider that crew will attend courses at different facilities and with different instructors, there is no doubt that individuals will walk away even from the same classroom with slightly different takes on what they will put into practice.
+If we consider that crew will attend courses at different facilities and with different instructors, there is no doubt that they will walk away, even from the same classroom, with slightly different takes on how they will put their learning into practice.
 What happens when the newly qualified officer of the watch returns to the yacht?
-Is it a case of, “now I have the ticket, let’s observe this vessel and crew, and see what and how we actually do things around here?”
-What about skill fade, particularly if the yacht’s demands are such that crew can only spend a short amount of time for example in the bridge.
+Will they have the opportunity to put the theory into practice at all, or will the yacht have its own established ways of doing things?
+What about skill fade, particularly if the yacht’s demands are such that, for example, deck crew will only spend a limited amount of time in the bridge.

 We hear of newly qualified crew feeling that their hands are tied and that they are unable to raise the bar and implement new or revised working practices.
 It can be challenging for some people to change long established routines, and unlikely that some seniors will take instruction or recommendations from someone more junior.

-Inviting an independent specialist aboard to create a shared learning experience enables the crew to unite and instil robust work practices, ironing out the creases before the stresses and strains of the season reveal people’s differences.
+Inviting an independent specialist on board at the start of the season, with a shared learning experience, enables the crew to unite and instil robust working practices and iron out the creases before the stresses and strains of the season reveal themselves.
 On board training, tailored to the specific needs of the yacht, owner, guests and crew, will also integrate new crew more easily and quickly, and can prevent bad habits from forming in the first place.
 In addition it can save senior crew a lot of time as they juggle with their own role as well as spending time developing crew into their preferred ways of working.

 Impact Crew along with many high quality training organisations, offer this service, bridging the gap between classroom learning and on-board performance.
 Most senior crew are not trained in how to develop or instruct, although something that is expected of them.
 To ensure that a vessel and her crew have an agreed and common approach to all aspects of your vessel’s operations, inviting an ‘expert’ trainer to work with you can be hugely beneficial.